Why Aerosmith’s Final Top 10 Hit Left Bandmates ‘Jaded’

-In 2000, Aerosmith reconvened to work on a new album - which would eventually become 2001's Just Push Play - at guitarist Joe Perry’s basement home studio, dubbed the Bonetown.
+Aerosmith reconvened to work on the LP that would eventually become 2001's Just Push Play at guitarist Joe Perry’s basement home studio, dubbed the Bonetown.
 The nearby guesthouse was turned into a mixing room where coproducers Marti Frederiksen and Mark Hudson worked on the tracks.

-In Perry’s eyes, the recording setup forced the group apart at a time when it needed to be closer than ever.
+In Perry’s eyes, the recording setup forced Aerosmith apart at a time when it needed to be closer than ever.
 “A band like Aerosmith is about energy,” he later explained.
 “It was ridiculous that all five of us were never in the same room at the same time.”

-Despite these drawbacks, the band continued working on new material, with both producers becoming increasingly more involved in the songwriting.
-It’s at this point “Jaded” entered the picture.
+Despite these drawbacks, Aerosmith continued working on new material, with both producers becoming increasingly more involved in the songwriting.
+At that point, “Jaded” entered the picture.

-One weekend during the process, Tyler decided to head to Sunapee, N.H., with Frederiksen to work on lyrics to already fleshed-out songs.
+One weekend during the process, Tyler decided to head to Sunapee, N.H., with Frederiksen to complete lyrics for their previously fleshed-out songs.
 Perry stayed behind to spend the weekend with his wife.
 “If you guys write something new,” the guitarist insisted, “call me and I’ll run up there.”

 Watch Aerosmith's 'Jaded' Video

 Still, Perry admitted the move “hurt,” noting that Tyler “had displayed a cavalier attitude that undermined our partnership.
-Strong songwriting partners – like Lennon and McCartney or Jagger and Richards – have each other’s backs,” the guitarist explained.
+Strong songwriting partners – like [John] Lennon and [Paul] McCartney or [Mick] Jagger and [Keith] Richards – have each other’s backs,” Perry explained.
 “When it comes to their band’s material, their partnership is paramount.
 They’re a team.
 Steve only viewed us as a team when it suited him.”

 As expected, fans lapped up “Jaded” after its December 2000 release.
 The track became a Top 10 hit, peaking at No. 7 on the Billboard Hot 100.
-Its music video - featuring a pre-fame Mila Kunis - earned heavy rotation on MTV.
-In early 2001, the band performed the song during high-profile events like the Super Bowl halftime show, an appearance on Saturday Night Live and their induction into the Rock & Roll Hall of Fame.
+The music video featuring a pre-fame Mila Kunis earned heavy rotation on MTV.
+In early 2001, Aerosmith performed the song during high-profile events like the Super Bowl halftime show, an appearance on Saturday Night Live and their induction into the Rock & Roll Hall of Fame.

-Despite all this, Perry still viewed the song, and its album, in disappointing terms, calling Just Push Play the “most disconnected album we put our name on.”
+Despite all this, Perry still viewed "Jaded," and its album, in disappointing terms, calling Just Push Play the “most disconnected album we put our name on.”